-Positive Train Control (PTC) is state-of-the art collision avoidance technology that allows trains, tracks and dispatch centers to actively communicate using a dedicated fiber-optic and radio network.
+Positive Train Control (PTC) is state-of-the art collision avoidance technology that allows trains, tracks and dispatch centers to actively communicate using a fiber-optic network.

 Through PTC, train engineers receive continuous information about speed restrictions, work zones and other safety impacts.
 For example, the PTC system would alert an engineer approaching a crossing where the crossing arms are malfunctioning.
 With PTC, a train’s onboard computer displays safe-braking distance based on speed, train length, weight and track curvature.
-PTC also restricts speed limits and serves as a failsafe system.
-If the engineer doesn’t respond, the PTC system takes over, thus preventing a train from running a stop command or entering a stretch of track at an unsafe speed.
+PTC restricts speed limits and serves as a failsafe system.
+If the engineer doesn’t respond, the PTC system takes over to prevent a train from running a red signal light or entering a stretch of track at an unsafe speed.

 The central hub for key operating information which is consistently monitored by operations personnel.

 Monitors the train's position and speed and activates braking as necessary to enforce speed restrictions and unauthorized train movement into new sections of track.

 An HSR network sends train speed and location data to the dispatch center, in addition to track system sensors.